-- 2. Connect the other end of the cable to the high-definition TV or monitor. - Press f1 to alternate the computer screen image between 4 display states: - PC screen only: View the screen image on the computer only. - Duplicate: View the screen image simultaneously on both the computer and the external device. - Extend: View the screen image extended across both the computer and the external device. - Second screen only: View the screen image on the external device only.
+- 2. Connect the other end of the cable to the high-definition TV or monitor. - 3.
+Press f4 to cycle through four display states: - PC screen only: View the screen image on the computer only. - Duplicate: View the screen image simultaneously on both the computer and the external device. - Extend: View the screen image extended across both the computer and the external device. - Second screen only: View the screen image on the external device only.

-Each time you press f1, the display state changes.
+Each time you press f4 the display state changes.